1985–86 South Pacific cyclone season: Severe Tropical Cyclone Ima

 Severe Tropical Cyclone Ima existed from February 5 to February 16.

 Ima affected French Polynesia's Austral, Society and Tubuai Islands, from February 9–14 and caused extensive damage to Rimatara.

 Tropical Cyclone June

-On February 5, TCWC Nadi (a.k.a.
-Fiji Meteorological Service) reported that a tropical depression had developed early on February 10.
+On February 5, the FMS reported that a tropical depression had developed early on February 10.
 About 24 hours later, the system intensified into a Category 1 cyclone on the Australian intensity scale.
-Around that same time, the Naval Pacific Meteorology and Oceanography Center followed suit by upgrading the system into a tropical storm.
-Gradually intensifying, Nadi estimated that June had peaked in intensity with winds of 65 mph late on February 7.
+Around that same time, the NPMOC followed suit by upgrading the system into a tropical storm.
+Gradually intensifying, the FMS estimated that June had peaked in intensity with winds of 65 mph late on February 7.
 Meanwhile, the JTWC reported that Tropical Cyclone June had also peaked in intensity.
 By February 9, June had weakened into a tropical depression.
 June was no longer a tropical cyclone by the morning.

 Tropical Cyclone Keli

 Tropical Cyclone Keli existed from February 8 to February 14.